Martin Rasmussen Hjelmen

 He was from Øygarden, born in Herdla.
 He went to work at sea from the age of fifteen, and was based in Australia in the 1920s.
 Upon returning to Norway he settled in Ski.

 He chaired the Norwegian branch of the Wollweber League from 1936 to 1938.
 He was arrested in Sweden in February 1940, and later handed over to the Gestapo.
-He was sentenced to death and executed in Brandenburg in May 1944.
+He was sentenced to death and executed in Brandenburg-Görden Prison in May 1944.

 He was the first leader of the Osvald Group, until he in 1938 transferred to Saborg in Bergen.